 Statistical Society of Australia Canberra Branch Meeting – Annual General Meeting

-Date: Tuesday 28 February 2017
+Date: Tuesday 28 March 2017

 Location: College of Business and Economics [Building 26C] Allan Barton Forum, Level 2, Room 248, ANU